Theawesomedeveloper/Hotel-Management-api-v3/README.md

 ## Directory Structure

+- `/src` contains all folders  related to the api
+- `/connections` contains the database connection function
+- `/controllers` contains the controller/ business logic for each collection
+- `/interface` contains custom typescript types for each collection
+- `/middlewares` contains the necessary middlewares
+- `/models` contains the schemas for each collection
-- `/routes` contains the routes for each endpoint
+- `/routes` contains the routing for each collection
-- `/schemas` contains the schemas for each collection
+- `/services` contains the database query for each collection
+- `/utils` contains some helper functions